laphisboy/StyleGAN2-KaoKore-Style-Mixing/README.md

 # Future Fixes
 Latent space is found by projection on blended model,
-But it would have been better if projection was on FFHQ since the domains would match better.
+But wwould it have been better if projection of FFHQ trained StyleGAN2?